CodeInAVan/ctfd_demo/README.md

 1. Spin up the Scoreboard system (aka ctfd.io) and challenge servers via docker-compose
 2. Import the challenges into the CTFd platform

-* This guide assumes you are instllating into a newly installed Debian based ditro such as Ubuntu.
+* This guide assumes you are installing into a newly installed Debian based ditro such as Ubuntu.
 * The repository contains both the setup guide (the ReadMe you are reading now) and the actual software for the installation.
+* The repo has an http and https version of the nginx code, the https version needs a valid host name and dns setup for letencrypt certs (see notes below)

 # Clone the Repo to your new Linux box.
 ```